semool/backblaze-personal-wine/README.md

 Then look no further, this container automatically creates a tiny Wine prefix that runs the Backblaze personal client to backup any mounted directory in your linux filesystem.
 Please note, Linux specific file attributes (like ownership, acls or permissions) will not be backed up;

-Modifications by semool:
+## Modifications by semool
-* The Complete Image will have only ~368MB!
+* The Complete Image will have only ~363MB!
 * Set the right Alpine version (3.12)
 * Fix the Wine Install (4.0.3)
 * Add Language Support
 * Adding user configurable LANGUAGE and TIMEZONE.
 Defaults are 'en_US.UTF-8' and 'Etc/UTC'
 * Add required Fonts for Openbox Font Issue
-* Disable openbox right click menu (not required)
 * Workaround for fontconfig cache file spam in /var/cache/fontconfig
 * After Backblaze Client Installation renaming ALL x64 Binaries while this is a i386 only Container.
 Without renaming them the Client try continusly starting them and wine will go in Debug Mode = High CPU Load!
 When a Message Pops up with Client is not installed correctly ignore it and click in the main Client Window to hide the Warning in the background.
 Client will run fine!
 * Adding noVNC Webinterface